vontell/Bility/README.md

 Check out the [thesis paper](https://github.com/vontell/Bility/blob/master/Thesis.pdf) or conference paper (coming soon) to learn more about the theory and evaluation behind the project.

+*Created at the Massachusetts Institute of Technology in association with CSAIL/IPRI/DIG under Lalana Kagal.*

 # Usage

 ## Start the Testing Framework